wirrunna/CamillaDSP-Building-a-Config/README.md

 and back showing Line Out TRS sockets - 3L Loopback cable to Front, 4R TRS to Motu Ultralight Mk5 / CamillaDSP and USB to PC.
 ![alt text](<Images/Motu M4 back.JPG>)

 In REW Preferences, Soundcard
 and Analysis - note Adjust clock with loopback ticked

-and in Preferences Equaliser - I set default equaliser to CamillaDSP REW Preferences - Equaliser.jpg

 2. CamillaDSP
 In CamillaDSP I load a config with no filters, the analog TRS plug from the Motu M4 goes into ch2 for Left or ch3 for Right